msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

     }
 }
 {% endhighlight %}
-We added user into this object and it will our principal.
+We added user into this object and it will be our principal.
 Authentication scheme is "token" or any other name you prefer.
 Set isSecure as true and compare the role given to us with the user's role and return true if they are equal.
 This is just a class though.
-How do we set this into our `Context`?
+How do we put this into our `Context`?
 As expected it will require us to register `RolesAllowed` as `register (RolesAllowedDynamicFeature.class);` in our `RestApp` class.
-After this in the filter method if it is actually a valid token then get the user and set as `SecurityContext`.
-I updated filter method a bit so we can just return if it is a `auth` request.
+Almost all the time if you need to enable something you will probably need to register it first on your app class.
+After this, in the filter method if it is actually a valid token then get the user and set it as `SecurityContext`.
+I updated filter method a bit so we can just return if it is an `auth` request.

 {% highlight java %}
 @Override